-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used to monitor data quality and DataQs performance and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.

 Performance Measurement 1: The CHP will use the following strategies to maintain the non-fatal crash completeness (NFCC) measure.
 The NFCC measure estimates how many non-fatal crash records each state should be reporting to the MCMIS and the range of reported non-fatal crash records.